 I’m still on my Butterscotch binge!
 After making several batches of my super-delicious Butterscotch Sauce, I set out to see what else I could make with butterscotch.
-The first thing that came to mind was blondie bars.
+The first thing that came to mind was to create a blondie recipe.

-For my first attempt I simply used the same Butterscotch Sauce that I originally made and drizzled it between layers of blondie batter.
+- For my first attempt I simply used my Butterscotch Sauce according the recipe (find it at the end of the post) and drizzled it between layers of blondie batter.
 While those Butterscotch Ripple Blondies tasted amazing, the sauce kind-of baked into the bars and didn’t leave a distinct layer, or ripple, of butterscotch sauce.

-I used a technique similar to one I used for my White Chocolate Raspberry Brownies and dotted the entire pan of batter with the balls of butterscotch.
+- I dotted the entire pan of batter with the balls of butterscotch.
 I also baked at a slightly higher temperature so that the outside of the brownies would set faster and contain any melted butterscotch.

-That did the trick.
-The final Butterscotch Ripple Blondie has distinct pools of butterscotch scattered through out the cookies.
+- That did the trick.
+Now the blondie recipe has distinct pools of butterscotch scattered through out the cookies.

 Watch the recipe video to see How To Make Butterscotch Ripple Blondies.

-- 1 cup extra thick Butterscotch Sauce, (see note 1)
+- 1 cup extra thick Butterscotch Sauce (see note)

 - 3 eggs